How do you measure and improve your training work system?

 For over forty years, I have helped many different companies – both small and large – design an effective training and learning work system.
 This experience has helped me discover value added, simple ways to set up training curriculums, personal development plans, certification programs, and effectiveness measures to support a high performance workplace.

 Lecture and computer-based training are two key power restrictors for the training and learning work system.
-The above tools help you both minimize these barriers.
+The above tools help you minimize both barriers.
 Plus, they help you move forward more rapidly towards higher levels of learning and performance.